bugness-chl/sendrecurringinvoicebymail/README.md

 # SendRecurringInvoiceByMail for <a href="https://www.dolibarr.org">DOLIBARR ERP CRM</a>

 ## Features

 This module send the PDF generated with recurring invoices by email to the client.

+You can customize the mail template in Home > Setup > Emails > Email templates.

 It requires Dolibarr version 10.0 at least (first version with the 'cron/afterCreationOfRecurringInvoice()' hook).